 Many previous winners of the competition have achieved outstanding success in their field- including the first winner in 1991, Enam Ali, who runs the successful British Curry Awards and is also the editor of Spice Magazine.

 The 2017 competition introduced an expanded set of award categories which will enable us to recognise the excellent work being done in all areas of the curry and hospitality industry.

 The additional awards categories in the 2018 competition include:

 • Restaurant of the Year (Region)

 • Best restaurant design Award

 Roadshows in locations throughout the U.K., and internationally, will be held in the lead up to final judging in Billingsgate Seafood School, London; final tasting by the judges will then conclude on the First Class Virgin Trains Service (Kings Cross-York).

-The International Indian Chef of the Year Competition & Awards will conclude with a ceremony on Monday, October 9th 2017 at the ILEC Conference Centre, Lillie Road, London.
+The International Indian Chef of the Year Competition & Awards will conclude with a ceremony on Monday, November 12th 2018 at the Royal Regency, 501 High St N, London.